 Code Description

 [A.2.1.7] [C-07] Unit temperature control:

 0 (LWT control): Unit operation is decided based on the leaving water temperature.
+This applies to both temperature zones.

 1 (Ext RT control): Unit operation is decided by the external thermostat.
+This applies to both temperature zones.

-2 (RT control): Unit operation is decided based on the ambient temperature of the user interface.
+2 (RT control): Unit operation for the main temperature zone is decided based on the ambient temperature of the user interface.
+The additional temperature zone is controlled by the external thermostat.

 [A.2.1.B] N/A Only if there are 2 user interfaces:

 User interface location:

 • At unit

-• In room
+■ In room (controlling the main zone)

+Code Description

 [A.2.1.8] [7-02] Number of water temperature zones:

 0 (1 LWT zone): Main

 1 (2 LWT zones): Main + additional

+[A.2.1.9] [F-0D] Pump operation:

+This is applicable for both zones

-Code Description [A.2.1.9] [F-0D] Pump operation: 0 (Continuous): Continuous pump operation, regardless of thermo ON or OFF condition.
+(Continuous): Continuous pump operation, regardless of thermo ON or OFF condition.

 1 (Sample): When thermo OFF condition occurs, the pump runs every 5 minutes and the water temperature is checked.
 If the water temperature is below target, unit operation can start.

-2 (Request): Pump operation based on request.
+Request): Pump operation based on request.
 Example: Using a room thermostat and thermostat creates thermo ON/OFF condition.

-Quick wizard: Options 7.2.3
+7.2.3 Quick wizard: Options